The Methods Block

 balance (aside from value transferred by the method call itself).

 The Prover makes no assumptions about the return value of a havoc summary.
 For methods that return multiple values, the approximations are allowed to return the incorrect number of results.
 In most cases, this will cause the calling method to revert.
-If you want to ignore this particular revert condition, you can pass the --prover_args '-optimisticReturnsize' option.
+If you want to ignore this particular revert condition, you can pass the --prover_args '-optimisticReturnsize true' option.

 DISPATCHER